 12. La Réderie d’Amiens (France)

-Read the full review: Réderie d’Amiens Flea Market on Fleamapket
+Read the full review: La Réderie d’Amiens on Fleamapket

 ✈️ Plan Your Trip: Book Your Stay in Amiens, France

-Read the full review: Chambord Flea Market on Fleamapket
+Read the full review: Grande Brocante de Chambord on Fleamapket

 ✈️ Plan Your Trip: Book Your Stay in Chambord, France

-14. Shepton Mallet Antiques Vintage & Collectors Fair
+14. Shepton Mallet Antiques, Vintage & Collectors Fair (United Kingdom)

-Read the full review: Shepton Mallet on Fleamapket
+Read the full review: Shepton Mallet Antiques Fair on Fleamapket

 ✈️ Plan Your Trip: Book Your Stay in Shepton Mallet, Somerset